 Just as important are considerations regarding the fugitive nature of some pigments.
 That's a fancy way of saying that some colors fade more than others.
 You'll find that in general, darker colors will change more than lighter colors; they simply have further to travel!
 Amongst the darker colors, reds are the most fugitive followed by blues.
 Of course it goes to say that purple (which is composed of red and blue) will also be subject to fading more than other colors.
 I've found also that even grays which are composed of many colors can fade as well if they have decided red or blue undertones.
 If you are exposed to bright sunlight at your house, the fade factor will be important to know.

-The only place exterior paints should be used is on the outside of buildings.
-It might seem obvious but there's a good reason not to use your leftover outdoor paint inside.
+It might seem obvious but there's a good reason not to use your leftover outdoor paint on the inside.
 Exterior paints are made specifically to withstand the extremes of weather exposure and ultraviolet radiation.
 They have additives to fight fungus, molds, and insects.
-These additives will outgas and become noxious if you use them inside the house, so don't even think about painting junior's desk or using the paint on your walls or trim!
+These additives will outgas and become noxious if you use them inside the house.
+So, don't even think about painting junior's desk or using the paint on your walls or trim!

-Now that you know some extra items that will affect your choice of outdoor paint colors, you are ready to rock-n-roll.
-Be sure to read any and all of the rest of my pages for the complete picture!
+Now that you know some of the extra items that will affect the choice of outdoor paint colors, you are ready to rock-n- roll!